shoptsc/csv-combiner/README.md

 able to handle more than two inputs, inputs with different columns, and very large (> 2GB) files gracefully.

+## Example
+To produce the combined.csv file, run the below code on your terminal.

 ```
 $ python csv_combiner.py ./fixtures/accessories.csv ./fixtures/clothing.csv > combined.csv
 ```